barangutan/github-activity/README.md

 **Example:**

-So we're only interested in pull requests, disabling megaIcons and formatting the date to 'Day, nth of month year':
+So we're only interested in pull requests, disabling mega-icons and formatting the date to 'Day, nth of month year':

 ```javascript
 var activity = require('github-activity');